 Some have called distributed legers disruptive, especially to intermediaries.
 Distributed ledgers have the potential to eliminate the need for financial middlemen altogether, which would fundamentally alter the relationship between transacting parties and “democratize” the financial system.

-Of course, the technology also brings new concerns.
-The ability to see every transaction within the system—even if one is not involved in the particular transaction—highlights the need to protect the identity of participants.
-Imagine if you knew that any other customer of your company’s bank could look at your corporate accounts, including your cash on hand and spending habits.
-A number of other key concerns include user anonymity; encryption; safeguarding the system from hacking, theft, and fraud; and Know Your Customer (KYC) requirements.
-Distributed ledgers need not be public.In fact, many companies now operate internal distributed ledger systems exclusively for use by employees on their private internal networks.
+However, this paradigm shift also brings new concerns for businesses.
+For example, the ability to see every transaction within the system, even if one is not involved in that particular transaction, highlights the increased need to protect the identities of system participants.
+Imagine knowing that every other customer of your company’s bank being able look at your corporate accounts, including your cash on hand and spending habits.
+OBusinesses considering moving to distributed ledger technologies must also consider considers like user anonymity; encryption; safeguarding the system from hacking, theft, and fraud; and fulfilling Know Your Customer (KYC) requirements.
+Distributed ledgers need not be public.In fact, many corporations now operate internal distributed ledger systems exclusively for use by employees on private internal networks.

-Blockchain and beyond.
+Blockchain and Beyond

-The value of expertise.
+The Value of Expertise

 Distributed ledgers raise serious questions about future business operations, laws, and risks.
 Businesses of all sizes are making variations to the ledger structure that could either be rewarded with mass adoption or obviated by regulatory action.
 Such ambiguity may also result in longer, more serious litigation, as well as unexpected changes to public’s perception of certain brands.